 Because you are in charge of your own itinerary, you’re more likely to stick to your budget, rather than being tempted by add-ons that travel agents suggest.

 What we don’t like about booking direct

 This involves a lot of planning on your part.
-You have to take the time to do price comparisons, contact the companies and make your bookings.
+You have to take the time to do price comparisons on websites like Skyscanner that links directly to several direct airlines (as well as online agents) for example, contact the companies and make your bookings.
 Make sure your itinerary all adds up and you don’t plan things on the wrong days or the wrong times!

 In many cases, the cancellation policies with companies are pretty strict meaning you may not get a full refund if you cancel.